 Dog Food & Extra Water

-Keeping to as regular a routine as possible, including feeding your dog’s regular food, makes everything easier.
+Keeping to as regular a routine as possible, including feeding your dog their regular food, makes everything easier.
 Using the regular food minimizes the possibility of digestive upsets.
-Extra water will help your dog stay hydrated if you’re out hiking.
+Extra water will help your dog stay hydrated if you’re out hiking and a dog food travel container can help you store your dog’s food cleanly and easily.

 Food & Water Dishes

-Keep food and water dishes, preferable collapsible, with you to avoid spilling food that could attract predators to your campsite.
+Keep food and water dishes, preferable collapsible dog food bowls, with you to avoid spilling food that could attract predators to your campsite.
 Consider staying with your dog while they eat to avoid attracting other animals, such as skunks or raccoons, that can spread disease and make messes.

 Comfortable bedding, especially what your dog uses at home, will help keep your dog nice and comfy.
 The comfier the bedding, the more secure your dog will feel in the tent at night.
 Bring something that they already like to sleep on to help ensure the best possible experience when it’s time to rest.